vuejs/docs/src/guide/component-props.md

 }
 ```

-::: tip Note
+::: warning Warning
-Note that objects and arrays in JavaScript are passed by reference, so if the prop is an array or object, mutating the object or array itself inside the child component **will** affect parent state.
+Note that objects and arrays in JavaScript are passed by reference, so if the prop is an array or object, mutating the object or array itself inside the child component **will** affect the parent state and Vue is unable to warn you against this.
+As a general rule, you should avoid mutating any prop, including objects and arrays as doing so ignores one-way data binding and may cause undesired results.
 :::

 ## Prop Validation